Can you use regular toothpaste on dogs? We asked a vet to find out

 Have you ever wondered whether you can use regular toothpaste on dogs?
 More and more people are listening to their vets and including oral care as part of their dog’s daily routine, but when it comes to the best toothpastes for dogs, there’s still some confusion.

-It seems like a lot of hassle to have an extra tube of toothpaste just for your dog, and it’s more expensive than some human ones. leading people to ask, “Can you use regular toothpaste on dogs?”.
+It seems like a lot of hassle to have an extra tube of the best dog toothpaste, and it’s more expensive than some human ones. leading people to ask, “Can you use regular toothpaste on dogs?”.

 I’ve been working as a vet for more than eight years and in that time I’ve seen a lot of dental problems.
 In fact, dental disease is the most common condition our pets suffer from, according to a study published in the Journal of BMC Veterinary Research.